 A successful business automation strategy starts with being honest with yourself and admitting that there might be a better way to automate and grow your business.
 You have to be willing to dissect your current business processes with a critical eye, not looking for the things you are doing well, but identifying areas that could be improved.
 Most business owners find this process very difficult because we all feel we have built our businesses in a manner that made us successful, so why change.
 Even harder is to admit there are issues and put in place a process to improve, which is what automation is all about.
 Another problem that seems always to come up is the “This is how we have always done it” excuse not to automate, which is a fear of automation and what it is going to do to the individual employee and their job.

-There are some things to consider when you are considering business automation and how to implement a solution like Business Manager 365 (www.businessmanager365.com).
-According to Forbes here are some processes you should find:
+When considering business automation and how to implement a solution like Business Manager 365, here are some helpful tips from Forbes:

 Real business automation is more than simple laptops, smartphones, and tablets.
 Those could be part of the need to make the automation work, but be prepared to go deeper into your business.
 According to CIO Magazine, here are some of the common automation mistakes.